slds-lmu/paper_2023_regression_suite/README.md

 * `ids.csv` contains the OpenML task IDs.
 * The folder `results` contains some (intermediate) results
 * `module_load.sh` loads some modules that were needed on the cluster.
-  This will probably not wor for you.
+  This will probably not work for you.

 ## Reproducing the Results